 |Germ cell tumors|| || || |

-In 2018, approximately 1.7 million people will be diagnosed with cancer in the United States.
+In 2020, approximately 1.8 million people will be diagnosed with cancer in the United States.
 Cancer is the 2nd leading cause of death; after heart disease.
-The most common type of cancer; in both men and women is skin cancer, with basal cell carcinoma being more common than squamous cell carcinoma and melanoma.
+The most common type of cancer in both men and women is skin cancer, with basal cell carcinoma being more common than squamous cell carcinoma and melanoma.

 |Incidence/year in men||Incidence/year in women||Mortality/year|

-- The most common types of cancer in men excluding skin cancer are:
+- The most common types of cancer in men (excluding skin cancer)

-- The most common cancer in women excluding skin cancer are:
+- The most common cancer in women (excluding skin cancer)

-- The types of cancer with the highest mortality rate in both men and women are (in descending order):
+- The types of cancer with the highest mortality rate in both men and women (in descending order)

-- The types of cancer that are most common and have the greatest mortality rate in children (< 15 years) are:
+- The most common types of cancer that have the greatest mortality rate in children (< 15 years)

 Properties of malignant cells